alexfertel/nanomachine/README.md

 If guarded transitions or hierarchical states are needed, this crate is not the right tool.

-Note that machines are not thread-safe; this may change in future versions.

 ## Installation

 Add this crate to the `Cargo.toml`: